abhinavthula/api-test/README.md

 * `ca`: (optional) CA certificate (useful when using a self-signed certificate in the server)
 * `ignoredFindKeys`: (optional) document keys to ignore in finds (default: `['_id', '__v']`)
 * `filterFile`: (optional) a function that will be called for every file and should return true if this file should be parsed
-* `preParse`: (optional) a function that will be called with all pre-parsed tokens (Header and Obj).
-This lets you do crazy stuff with the parsing if you want
 * for more low-level options, see `index.js`

 ## Type checking